 1967: The Marine Broadcasting Offences Act became law in the UK, which made offshore pirate radio stations illegal if they were operated or assisted by individuals subject to UK law.
 The act successfully suppressed the pirate radio movement, but some unlicensed stations such as Radio Caroline continued to find ways to remain active in various forms.

-1971: The Moody Blues’ seventh album, Every Good Boy Deserves Favour, became their third #1 in the UK.
+1971: The Moody Blues’ seventh album, Every Good Boy Deserves Favour, became their third #1 on the UK chart.

-1971: The Who’s fifth studio LP, Who’s Next, was released in the US by Decca Records, a week and a half before being issued in Britain.
+1971: The Who’s fifth studio LP, Who’s Next, was released in the US by Decca Records two weeks before it was issued in the UK.
 On the Billboard chart in the US, the album tied with their previous LP, Tommy, reaching #4, while in the UK it became their first #1.

-1971: Marvin Gaye went to the top of the Billboard R&B chart with “Mercy Mercy Me (The Ecology),” the second single from his album, What’s Going On.
+1971: Marvin Gaye went to the top of the Billboard R&B chart with “Mercy Mercy Me (The Ecology),” the second single from his eleventh studio album, What’s Going On.

-1976: Nick Lowe released “So It Goes,” his first solo single since his departure from Brinsley Schwarz, and the first single released on the new Stiff Records label.
+1976: Nick Lowe released “So It Goes,” his first solo single since his departure from Brinsley Schwarz and the first single released on the newly-formed Stiff Records label.

 1976: “Rock’n Me” by The Steve Miller Band entered the Billboard Hot 100.
 By early November, the single became their second US #1.
 It also became the group’s first #1 hit in Canada and reached #11 in the UK.

-1976: Cliff Richard’s biggest hit on the US charts, “Devil Woman,” entered the Billboard top 40, later reaching #6.
-A huge star in his native UK, it was one of one of Richard’s nine singles to reach the top 40 in the US.
+1976: Cliff Richard’s biggest hit on the US charts, “Devil Woman,” entered the top 40 on the Billboard Hot 100 on its way to reaching #6.
+It was one of one of the UK star’s nine singles to reach the top 40 in the US.

 1981: The Rolling Stones released the first single from their Tattoo You album, “Start Me Up.”

-Darrell “Dash” Crofts, half of the duo Seals and Crofts, was born in Cisco, TX in 1938.
+Darrell “Dash” Crofts, singer, songwriter, musician, and half of the duo Seals and Crofts, was born in Cisco, TX in 1938.

 David Crosby, singer-songwriter, guitarist, solo artist, and founding member of the Byrds and Crosby, Stills, Nash & Young, was born David Van Cortlandt Crosby in Los Angeles, CA in 1941.

-Steve Martin, writer, comedian, author, playwright, and musician, was born in Waco, TX in 1945.
+Steve Martin, actor, writer, comedian, author, playwright, and musician, was born in Waco, TX in 1945.

-Larry Graham Jr., bass player with Sly & the Family Stone and founder and frontman of Graham Central Station, who’s credited with inventing the “slapping technique” which he calls “thumpin’ and pluckin’,” was born in Beaumont, TX in 1946.
+Larry Graham Jr., bass player for Sly & the Family Stone and founder and frontman of Graham Central Station who’s credited with inventing the “slapping technique,” which he calls “thumpin’ and pluckin’,” was born in Beaumont, TX in 1946.

-Maddy Prior, lead vocalist for Steeleye Span, was born in Blackpool, Lancashire, England in 1947.
+Maddy Prior, folk singer and lead vocalist for Steeleye Span, was born in Blackpool, Lancashire, England in 1947.

-Mark Collins, guitarist for The Charlatans/UK Charlatans, was born in Barton-upon-Irwell, Lancashire, England in 1965.
+Mark Collins, guitarist for The Charlatans/The Charlatans UK, was born in Barton-upon-Irwell, Lancashire, England in 1965.